woocommerce/woocommerce-gateway-stripe/readme.txt

 = 3.1.4 =
 * Tweak - If Apple Pay is not enabled, prevent Apple Pay Init.
+* Fix - Update for WooCommerce 3.0 compatibility.

 = 3.1.3 =
 * Fix - When using Stripe Checkout, add payment method was disabled.